Sujan2332/LiveTranslator/README.md

 ## *🌟 Features 🌟*

-*- **Real-time Speech-to-Text**: Speak into your microphone, and see your words instantly transcribed into text.*
+- ***Real-time Speech-to-Text**: Speak into your microphone, and see your words instantly transcribed into text.*

-*- **Multi-Language Support**: Choose from a variety of languages, including English, Spanish, French, Hindi, and more!
+- ***Multi-Language Support**: Choose from a variety of languages, including English, Spanish, French, Hindi, and more!
 Translation of your speech is shown immediately.*

-*- **Transcript Saving**: You can download your transcribed text as a `.txt` file for future reference.*
+- ***Transcript Saving**: You can download your transcribed text as a `.txt` file for future reference.*

-*- **Speech Recognition Powered by Web APIs**: Using **Web Speech API** for continuous and accurate speech recognition.*
+- ***Speech Recognition Powered by Web APIs**: Using **Web Speech API** for continuous and accurate speech recognition.*

 ## *🚀 Installation*